Shiromani Akali Dal (Taksali)

 Shiromani Akali Dal (Taksali) was an Indian political party which was formed by Ranjit Singh Brahmpura, Rattan Singh Ajnala and Sewa Singh Sekhwan on 16 December 2018.

+History

-On 4 November 2018, Shiromani Akali Dal expelled Sewa Singh Sekhwan the former Punjab Minister and then on 12 November 2018 expelled Ranjit Singh Brahmpura MP from Khadoor Sahib (Lok Sabha constituency), Rattan Singh Ajnala former MP, Ravinder Singh Brahmpura and Amarpal Singh Ajnala from the party.
+On 4 November 2018, Shiromani Akali Dal expelled Sewa Singh Sekhwan, a former Minister.
+On 12 November 2018, the party expelled Ranjit Singh Brahmpural MP from Khadoor Sahib, former MP Rattan Singh Ajnala, Ravinder Singh Brahmpura, and Amarpal Singh Ajnala.

-All were expelled from the party because they accused the party president Sukhbir Singh Badal and the former minister Bikram Singh Majithia of destroying the reputation of the party, Akal Takht and of the Shiromani Gurudwara Prabandhak Committee.
+All were expelled from the party because they accused the party president, Sukhbir Singh Badal, and the former minister Bikram Singh Majithia, of "destroying the reputation of the party, Akal Takht and of the Shiromani Gurudwara Prabandhak Committee".
+Harsukhinder Singh Bubby Badal led the party's youth wing and rabidly opposed his close relatives, the Badal family.
+He bid farewell to his family, accusing them of being "anti-Panthic," particularly Bikram Singh Majithia, whom he accused of "trying to take over Shiromani Akali Dal through the back door."

+Election

-On same day, the party also declared it would contest all seats in 2019 in the Lok Sabha Polls and in 2022 in the Punjab Legislative Assembly Polls.
+The newly formed party simultaneously declared that it would contest all Lok Sabha seats of Punjab in 2019 Indian general election and 2022 Punjab Legislative Assembly election.

-Shiromani Akali Dal (Taksali) became the member of Punjab Democratic Alliance in 2018 but due to differences on seats sharing it left the alliance and joined hands with Aam Aadmi Party for Lok sabha election in Punjab.
-However, it failed to make consensus with AAP on seats sharing and decided to contest election alone.
+Shiromani Akali Dal (Taksali) became a member of the Punjab Democratic Alliance in 2018, but due to differences on seats sharing, the alliance was short lived.
+It then attempted to form an alliance withAam Aadmi Party for Lok Sabha election in Punjab.
+However, it failed to make consensus with the Aam Aadmi Party on seat sharing and decided to contest election alone.